Table of Contents[Hide][Show]

 The music I make is completely centered around technology.
 While I record myself playing most of the percussion parts and vocals, and my friends playing horns, the rest is all software instruments or homemade samples I play on a keyboard.
 I usually then play it out of speakers that I mic and re-record back into the computer to make it sound… more “organic.”
 I’m a huge fan of music technology and the endless sounds that can be created from it.

-Social media hasn’t influenced my actual music, just it’s accessibility.
+Social media hasn’t influenced my actual music.
 Like most musicians, I like being able to share my music quickly and easily by just putting up a quick post and a link.
 It costs just about nothing to do, and you can go on a link clicking treasure hunt trying to find new good music.
 The flip side is it requires a ton of sifting through garbage.
 So while I love following musicians on Twitter or Facebook to find out about a new release, I get pretty annoyed by the endless mundane posts.
 I wish there was a spam type filter for these things.
 Wouldn’t that be cool?

 What music do you like listening to and why?